New details revealed in California mom's disappearance

 Sheriff's Sgt.
 Brian Jackson said the sketches drawn by FBI artists are being released 10 months after her disappearance because of Papini's difficulty in recalling what her abductors looked like.

-No ransom demand was ever received, and neither the Papinis nor their families are wealthy, according to Sheriff Tom Bosenko.
+No ransom demand was ever received, and neither the Papinis nor their families are wealthy, Sheriff Tom Bosenko said.
 She is a stay-at-home mom and he is a Best Buy store employee.

-This story has been corrected to remove a reference to Keith Papini providing his statement solely to the Redding Record-Searchlight.